dbckr/gigachat/Readme.md

 ##

+- Forced anti-spam option to supress duplicate message spam from users
 - Used emote stats for ordering selector
 - Allow message headers (stuff up to and including username) to split between rows properly
 - DGG oauth issue - application oauth flow tokens not working but login keys created directly on DGG site work